Data-Driven Mechanism Design using Multi-Agent Revealed Preferences: Finite Sample Consistency via Distributionally Robust RL

 \subsection{Distributionally Robust Solutions via Semi-Infinite Optimization}

 Here we provide an equivalence between the distributionally robust objective \eqref{eq:dro} and a particular semi-infinite program.
-This allows us to find solutions to \eqref{eq:dro} by exploiting exchange methods to solve the semi-infinite program.
+This formalism reformulates the objective \eqref{eq:dro} into a structure which allows for computational approximation of solutions.
+In particular, we may compute approximations of solutions to \eqref{eq:dro} \footnote{A $\delta$-optimal solution of \eqref{eq:siprog} is a solution of the same problem with constraint bounds relaxed by $\delta>0$} by exploiting exchange methods to solve the semi-infinite program.